metabrainz/musicbrainz-docker/README.md

 [and finally](https://docs.docker.com/storage/bind-mounts/#choose-the--v-or---mount-flag)
 setting the Docker environment variable `SIR_CONFIG_PATH` to its path.

+#### Customize backend postgres server

+By default, musicbrainz is trying to connect to the host `db` (for both read-only and write host) but the hosts can be customized using the `MUSICBRAINZ_POSTGRES_SERVER` and `MUSICBRAINZ_POSTGRES_READONLY_SERVER` environment variables

+#### Customize backend rabbitmq server

+By default, musicbrainz is trying to connect to the host `mq` but the host can be customized using the `MUSICBRAINZ_RABBITMQ_SERVER` environment variable

+#### Customize backend redis server

+By default, musicbrainz is trying to connect to the host `redis` but the host can be customized using the `MUSICBRAINZ_REDIS_SERVER` environment variable

 ### Docker Compose overrides

 In Docker Compose, it is possible to override the base configuration using